allaydesai/Car-Traffic-Sign-Classifier/writeup_template.md

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
+I used the LeNet architecture and tweaked the fully-connected layer outputs.

 * What were some problems with the initial architecture?
+Didnt face any issue with regards to the architecture since I went with one that had been tested and proved.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+I didnt make any network changes apart from the outputs of FC layer.
+Having a larger number allows the model to have more features available for better classification.
+I did add L2 regularization to prevent overfitting.

 * Which parameters were tuned?
 How were they adjusted and why?
+I played around with batch_size and number of epochs.
+Having a larg number for epochs helped the model train longer and improve accuracy.
+I was cautious to not have it too large which may result in overfitting.
+I attempted batch size of 256 and 128 and decided to go with 128 due to better results.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

 If a well known architecture was chosen:
 * What architecture was chosen?